Who Arranges a Survey When Buying a House?

 Most house purchases require building surveys.
 Unless you’re buying directly from a family member or close friend at least one party in a real estate transaction, normally the title company or lender will require a building survey to move forward with the purchase.

 How much a property survey costs depends on many factors including property size, terrain (more expensive for properties that are difficult to walk and measure,) distance from the survey office, and more.
 A building survey for house purchase can run anywhere from around $200 up to $1000 but most cost around $500.

 Other Places to Find Your Property Survey

-A property survey seems like just another real estate expense in the long list of fees for a home purchase but not all real estate transactions require a new survey.
-If the home was sold or had permitted work performed on it within the last few years, there’s a good chance a property survey has already been pulled and is on record with your local town or jurisdiction.
+A property survey seems like another real estate expense in the long list of fees for a home purchase but not all real estate transactions require a new survey.
+If the home was sold or had permitted work performed within the last few years, there’s a good chance a property survey has already been pulled and is on record with your local town or jurisdiction.

 Most Colorado building and planning departments now make mortgage surveys available on their online records site.
-If you can’t find one online call your local planning department to check their files.
+If you can’t find one online, call your local planning department to check their files.
 A few minutes online or on the phone could save you hundreds of dollars.